If you (or your parents) have a roll of unused baby edge guard lying around, this is the perfect STEM activity for you.

 This science kit comes with a 32-page book and a cardboard roller coaster you can build.

 Putting together the roller coaster is a fun project for older kids.
-Younger kids will need some help as there are many pieces in the model.
+Younger kids will need some help as the model has many pieces.